Bigfoot: Gigantopithecus

 Bigfoot proponents Grover Krantz and Geoffrey H. Bourne both believed that Bigfoot could be a relict population of the extinct southeast Asian ape species Gigantopithecus blacki.
 According to Bourne, G. blacki may have followed the many other species of animals that migrated across the Bering land bridge to the Americas.
 To date, no Gigantopithecus fossils have been found in the Americas.
 In Asia, the only recovered fossils have been of mandibles and teeth, leaving uncertainty about G. blacki's locomotion.
 Krantz has argued that G. blacki could have been bipedal, based on his extrapolation from the shape of its mandible.
 However, the relevant part of the mandible is not present in any fossils.
-The more popular view is that G. blacki was quadrupedal, as its enormous mass would have made it difficult for it to adopt a bipedal gait.
+The consensus view is that G. blacki was quadrupedal, as its enormous mass would have made it difficult for it to adopt a bipedal gait.

-Matt Cartmill criticizes the G. blacki hypothesis:
+Anthropologist Matt Cartmill criticizes the G. blacki hypothesis:

 The trouble with this account is that Gigantopithecus was not a hominin and maybe not even a crown group hominoid; yet the physical evidence implies that Bigfoot is an upright biped with buttocks and a long, stout, permanently adducted hallux.
 These are hominin autapomorphies, not found in other mammals or other bipeds.
 It seems unlikely that Gigantopithecus would have evolved these uniquely hominin traits in parallel.